MS Freedom of the Seas: Service history

-In winter 2016, Freedom of the Seas repositioned to Port Everglades, from where she undertook cruises in the Caribbean.
-After homeporting in Barcelona in the spring and summer of 2017, Freedom of the Seas returned to Port Everglades.
+In winter 2016, Freedom of the Seas re-positioned to Port Everglades, from where she undertook cruises in the Caribbean.
+After homeporting at Barcelona in the early and mid 2017, Freedom of the Seas returned to Port Everglades.
 In May 2018, she commenced sailing Southern Caribbean sailings out of San Juan, Puerto Rico until April 2021.

 On 7 July 2019, an 18-month old child died after falling through an open window on the 11th deck while the ship was docked in San Juan, Puerto Rico.
 Her grandfather had placed her on a railing and lost his grip while holding her.
 The grandfather claimed that he was colourblind and did not notice that the window was open, but the cruise line released security camera footage that they claim shows him leaning out the window shortly before lifting the toddler up to it.
-On 11 December 2019, the child's parents sued Royal Caribbean Cruises Ltd. over the death of their daughter, alleging that the company was negligent for not properly securing the windows.
-The grandfather pled guilty to a charge of negligent homicide on 25 February, and was placed on probation for 3 years as part of a plea deal.
+On 11 December 2019, the child's parents sued Royal Caribbean Cruises over the death of their daughter, alleging that the company was negligent for not properly securing the windows.
+The grandfather pled guilty to a charge of negligent homicide on 25 February, and was placed on probation for three years as part of a plea deal.

 Freedom of the Seas underwent a $116 million dry dock in early 2020.